iamstarcode/media4u/apps/flix4u/README.md

 # flix4u

-Download Anime Movies and TV series in your terminal
+Download Movies and TV series in your terminal

 ## Overview